A Future for R: Future API Backend Specification

 For example, the above three functions serve as building blocks in

-This function can be used to perform the lapply-like processing in
+base package.
+This function can be used to perform the

-parallel using a parallel backend.
-The implementation of the
+lapply-like processing in parallel using a parallel backend.
+The

 A supplement to the specification herein is the ‘Test Suite for Future API Backends’, which consists of a set of tests that can be used to validated that a future backend meets the minimal requirements of the Future API.
 These tests run from the command-line, from the R prompt, or as part of the package tests of a backend package.
 This test suite is documented and implemented in the future.tests package available on CRAN.